-The detailed decision tree related to evaluating heat stress and strain is located in Appendix B, Heat Stress Information, which also includes information on heat related disorders, signs, and symptoms.
+The detailed decision tree related to evaluating heat stress and strain is located in Appendix B which also includes information on heat-related disorders, signs, and symptoms.
+Work/rest regiments will be calculated utilizing the information obtained from the detailed analysis described in Appendix B and in accordance with the instructions of Appendix D. UCN-23507 will be used to document the work and rest area WBGT and the work/rest regiments prescribed.

-Heat stress evaluation includes, but is not limited to, a combination of the following elements:
+The Project heat-stress evaluation includes a combination of the following elements:

-- Wet Bulb Globe Temperature (WBGT) level - Level of clothing or Personal Protective Equipment worn - Metabolic rate of the work activity - Location of work (e.g., sun, shade, air-cooled, air-conditioned).
+- Wet Bulb Globe Temperature (WBGT) level - Level of clothing, or personal protective equipment (PPE), worn - Metabolic rate of the work activity - Location of work (e.g., sun, shade, air-cooled, air-conditioned) - Education of workforce on process of self-determination